MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 1. A list of retention policies will be displayed.

-1. If available, select the **VAT Returns and supporting documents** otherwise select **one Month delete** from the existing policies(just for applying a setting within this exercise).  **Note** Published retention labels can take seven days to appear in Exchange Online and the mailbox must contain 10 MB of data.
+1. If available, select the **VAT Returns and supporting documents** otherwise select **one Month delete** from the existing policies(just for applying a setting within this exercise).

+	  Note: Published retention labels can take seven days to appear in Exchange Online and the mailbox must contain 10 MB of data.

 1. Keep **Outlook** open.